wwei-7/EDU-V/README.md

-# Mini-Sample Directory Structure
+# Mini-Sample of EDU-V Directory Structure

+This is a sample of the EDU-V dataset, which will be released publicly later.

-## 1. mini-sample.mp4
+## 1. original lecture video

 The **original lecture video** about **python programming**, which serves as the source for all annotations.